vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 • **Coverage Gaps**
 Most policies cover health or accidents, but not income loss.
 Workers have no protection for missed earnings.
-This leaves daily wage earners particularly vulnerable to short-term disruptions.
+This leaves daily wage earners particularly vulnerable to short term disruptions.

 • **Claim Friction**
 Claims require manual verification and documentation, which is difficult for gig workers with no formal income records.
 Processing is slow and inefficient.